fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # The block says hello!
 # => nil
 ```
-In our above example, we define a method `method_name` with a single `str` parameter.
-When we call `method_name`, we pass it the string object `"hello"` as an argument.
-Within our method definition, we use `yield(str)`, which enables us to pass the string object `"hello"` as an argument to the block.
+In our above example, we define a method `method_name` with a single `str` parameter on `lines 1-3`.
+When we call `method_name` on `line 5`, we pass it the string object `"hello"` as an argument.
+Within our method definition, we use `yield(str)` (`line 2`), which enables us to pass the string object `"hello"` as an argument to the block.

 The block is defined to take a `string` parameter - `yield(str)` enables us to pass the string object `"hello"` that was passed to the `method_name` method to the block.
 The block is then able to access the value referenced by the block parameter `string`, which it uses through string interpolation to output `"The block says hello!"` and return `nil`.

 ### What is an explicit block parameter?